alexkahn/learnyoujavascript/Learn you JavaScript for fun and profit.md

 "myfirststring".length
 ```

-I kind of lied, ```length``` isn't a method, technically it's a property which means no parenthesis when we ask for it.
+I kind of lied, ```length``` isn't a method.
+Technically it's a property which means no parenthesis when we ask for it.
+Properties aren't a behavior, it's like asking how tall a tree is or what the capacity of a barrel might be.
+Properties don't *change* anything.
 We could go through all the string methods one by one but that would certainly deserve a large amount of typing and someone (actually, a lot of people) have done this for us but I will show you how to use them.

 ```
 // Using a method, this one's for strings.